zesty-io/node-sdk/examples/update-item-path/README.md

 ### Run Example

-*Before running the example you will need to change the model and field references as noted in the example `index.js`.*
+*Before running the example you will need to change the model and item references as noted in the example `index.js`.*
 ```
 npm run start
 ```